-A natural way to remedy these problems is to replace the representation functor $ \Rep_G \,$ with its (non-abelian) derived functor $ \DRep_G $ much in the same way as one replaces non-exact (additive) functors in classical homological algebra (such as `$ \otimes $' and `$ \Hom $') with corresponding derived functors (`$\,\otimes^{{\boldsymbol{L}}}\,$' and `$ \mathbf{R}\Hom $').
-Geometrically, passing from the representation scheme $ \Rep_G(\Gamma) $ to the derived representation scheme $ \DRep_G(\Gamma) $ amounts to desingularizing\footnote{This approach to resolution of singularities is discussed in \cite{CK01, CK02}, where it is applied to a number of classical moduli problems in algebraic geometry.} $ \Rep_G(\Gamma) $, while topologically, this brings in a new homology theory of spaces that captures a good deal of homotopy information and refines the classical representation varieties of fundamental groups in an interesting and non-trivial way.
+A natural way to remedy these problems is to replace the representation functor $ \Rep_G \,$ with its (non-abelian) derived functor $ \DRep_G $ much in the same way as one replaces non-exact additive functors in classical homological algebra (such as `$ \otimes $' and `$ \Hom $') with corresponding derived functors (`$\,\otimes^{{\boldsymbol{L}}}\,$' and `$ \mathbf{R}\Hom $').
+Geometrically, passing from the representation scheme $ \Rep_G(\Gamma) $ to the derived representation scheme $ \DRep_G(\Gamma) $ amounts to desingularizing $ \Rep_G(\Gamma) $, while topologically, this yields a new homology theory of spaces that captures a good deal of homotopy information and refines the classical representation varieties of fundamental groups in an interesting and nontrivial way.

 To explain this idea in more precise terms, we recall that the representation scheme $ \Rep_G(\Gamma) $ is defined as the functor on the category of commutative $k$-algebras: